sergiitk/grfc-proposal/A106-xds-unified-matcher-and-cel.md

 Will be implemented in C-core, Java, Go, and Node as part of either RLQS ([A77]) or Composite Filter ([A103]), whichever happens to be implemented first in any given language.
-Role Based Access Control (RBAC, [A41]) currently does not support the Unified Matcher API in gRPC, though it is supported by Envoy.
-This may be extended in the future.
+Role Based Access Control (RBAC, [A41]) currently does not support the Unified Matcher API in gRPC, though it is supported by Envoy, but it may be added in the future.